-New York City’s Black Tap Craft Burger’s & Beer attributes much of their success to Instagram.
+The New York City restaurant Black Tap Craft Burger’s & Beer attributes much of their success to Instagram.

 Their over-the-top colorful “Crazy Shakes” went viral in NYC, garnering attention from Vogue who called them the “New Cronut.”
 And they’re not the only ones taking advantage of this trend.

 When I was researching this article, I reviewed Instagram’s top food posts, perusing accounts such as @eater and @infatuation, and diving into what’s trending on top foodie hashtags.
 Everywhere I looked, I saw new derivations of colorful, over-the-top desserts and drinks.

 New York is the clear trendsetter.
 These hollowed out fruit juices from @JohnsJuiceNYC are everywhere on Instagram right now.

 2. Unicorn everything

-To review, bright colored food gets more likes, even if its not not “natural” or “organic.”
+To review, bright colored food gets more likes, even if it isn’t “natural” or “organic.”

 In this respect, Starbucks is ahead of the curve.
 Their “Pink Drink” took over Instagram when it came out, and they’ve since followed up with the more colorful, equally ‘grammable, “Unicorn Frappuccino,” another huge hit.

 Drinks aren’t the only thing being “unicorned.”
 Watch out for more “unicorned” items like this parfait from @projectjuice in San Francisco.